Multinational Corporation MNC

 Yale SOM Working Paper No. OB-06, PM-05, OL-19

-back to power relationships.
-Four key areas define research on the multinational
+multinational corporations.
+Key areas that define research on the multinational

 The Visible Hand of the Multinational Corporation.
 A Review